Design Tech High School: Athletics

 Design Tech offers students the chance to create sports teams based on interest.
 The first sport introduced to the school was Basketball during the school's inaugural year.
 Since the inaugural year, the school has expanded to six sports for both Boys and Girls consisting of girls volleyball, cross country, basketball, soccer, boys baseball, girls softball, swimming, track, and sailing.
 In the 2019–2020 school year, girls volleyball, cross country, and boys basketball have qualified for the CCS playoffs.

 Robotics

-The Design Tech High School FRC team, 5940 BREAD (Breakthrough Robotics Engineering And Design), was founded in the 2015-2016 FIRST season.
+The Design Tech High School FRC team, 5940 BREAD, was founded in the 2015-2016 FIRST season.

 The team went to the World Championships in their first season via the Rookie All-Star award.
-In the 2021-2022 season the team won the Monterey Bay Regional qualifying them to compete at the World Championships in Houston, Texas.
+In the 2021-2022 season, the team won the Monterey Bay Regional, qualifying them to compete at the World Championships in Houston, Texas.
 Team 5940 ranked 3rd, winning the Roebling Division at the World Championship qualifying them for the Einstein rounds where they went 1-4-0.
 Additionally, they won the entrepreneurship award for an outstanding business plan and organizational structure.
+In the 2022–2023 season, the team rebranded from red to brown in order to better suit a Bread theme.
+That season, they won the Monterey Bay Regional again and qualified for the World Championships, where they ranked 1st and were division finalists.
+During the 2023-2024 season, they won the San Francisco and Central Valley Regionals, which qualified them for the World Championship.
+At Champs, they ranked 6th in the Hopper Division and got eliminated in round 3 of the elimination bracket.